HenryLoo/blog/_posts/2020-08-14-actraiser.markdown

 The simulation sections were quite engaging, despite its repetitive actions.
 The city-building mechanics were not difficult to grasp.
 From what I've read, in the Japanese version, building progress is 4 times slower than in the North American version.
 This didn't appear to make the game too grindy for me.
 I genuinely enjoyed reading the different townspeople's concerns.

 # Visuals
-- **☑ Very nice to look at**
-- ☐ There are some good designs
-- ☐ Not very distinct, but it works
-- ☐ Noisy to look at and/or visuals hurt the play experience

----

 The game does a good job at distinguishing the background from the foreground for the platforming sections.
 The background sprites are generally desaturated in colour, while the foreground sprites are vibrant.

 Destroyable objects and power-ups are distinctly recognizable.
 Boss designs are appropriately menacing.
 I especially liked [the scene in Death Heim](https://www.youtube.com/watch?v=H3unRfRct8o) with the ring of demonic heads surrounding the player from above.